 The I-9 employment verification form was updated on 11/14/2016.
-The USCIS deadline for the new form is 1/22/17.
-I-9s submitted with the old form after the 1/22/17 date will be considered out of compliance and could subject you to fines and penalties.
+The USCIS deadline for using the new form for all new hires was 1/22/17.
+Using the old form after the January deadline is considered out of compliance and could subject you to fines and penalties.

 If you’re a business owner, you’ve most likely already heard the good news…